maximdanilchenko/aiochclient/README.md

 > pip install aiochclient
 ```

-When installing aiochclient will try to build C extensions to boost its speed (about 30% speed up).
+While installing it will try to build C extensions speed boost (about 30% speed up).

 ## Quick start

+### Connecting to Clickhouse

 `aiochclient` needs `aiohttp.ClientSession` for connecting: